PaddlePaddle/PaddleSpeech/docs/source/tts/advanced_usage.md

     ```
     When a model is a complicated and made up of several components, each of which has a separate functionality, and can be replaced by other components with the same functionality, we prefer to define it in this way.

-In the directory structure of PaddleSpeech TTS, modules with high reusability are placed in `parakeet.modules`, but models for specific tasks are placed in `parakeet.models`.
+In the directory structure of PaddleSpeech TTS, modules with high reusability are placed in `paddlespeech.t2s.modules`, but models for specific tasks are placed in `paddlespeech.t2s.models`.
 When developing a new model, developers need to consider the feasibility of splitting the modules, and the degree of generality of the modules, and place them in appropriate directories.

 ## PaddleSpeech TTS's Data Components
 Another critical componnet for a deep learning project is data.